 Outdoor Speaker Placement Guide

 It’s the same thing with outdoor speakers.
-Having excellent outdoor speakers and speaker systems such as we sell at Outdoor Speaker Depot is only part of the solution to your enjoyment of great music outside.
-To get maximum enjoyment out of your premium equipment, you need to set it up right.
+Having excellent outdoor speakers and speaker systems such as we sell at Whole House Audio is only part of the solution to your enjoyment of great music outside.
+To get maximum enjoyment out of your premium equipment, you need to set it upright.

 Part of doing that involves placing the speakers in just the right place.
 Here are some tips from Outdoor Speaker Depot to help you do just that.
 Although every space and every taste is different, this guide will help you get started on the road to setting up your outdoor speakers the right way for maximum pleasure.